 Climate Change Mitigation

-Climate change is a big threat to our planet.
-It causes troubles like poor air and water, cutting down trees, and losing plants and animals.
+Climate change is a significant threat to our planet.
+It causes problems like poor air and water, tree cutting, and loss of plants and animals.
 We need to stop climate change.
-Some people have always cared for the earth, like native communities.
+Some people, like native communities, have always cared for the Earth.

 They help keep many plants and animals alive.
-Also, burning things like coal or oil can put bad stuff in the air, hurting our planet more.
+Burning coal or oil can also put bad stuff in the air, hurting our planet more.
 The Paris Agreement was a promise made by almost every country worldwide to fight against climate change together.

 Various Forms of Environmentalism

-Explore environmentalism, including liberal environmentalism’s focus on government regulation, radical environmentalism’s call for societal changes, and political ecology that combines social and ecological theories.
+Explore environmentalism, including liberal environmentalism, which focuses on government regulation; radical environmentalism, which calls for societal changes; and political ecology, which combines social and ecological theories.

 There’s so much more to explore!